silvrwolfboy/iOS-Shortcuts-Apps/README.md

 # iOS-Shortcuts-Apps
 A repository with different projects and tools built for the Shortcuts app on iOS
 # Just A Heads Up!
-All of the shortcuts are in here as *.url* file
+All of the shortcuts are in here as *.url* file that takes you to Apple's shortcut download page
+# Contacting
+If for any reason you need to contact me for bugs, broken links, etc. you can email me here:
+*oasisscript87@gmail.com*